Sunday, July 10, 2011

 Organizing A Gift Wrap Station

-Get Organized with Willow House!
+Get Organized before the holidays hit!!
 One area of organization that saves me tons of time is having my gift packaging items organized and easy to move from one location to another.
-The 3-Tiered Antique French Wire Basket is perfect for holding the French Wire Planters and Amelia beaded bowls filled with ribbons, trims, tags, stickers, tape, pens, scissors, and festive embellishments.
-The Antique Party Bucket is a perfect place to store gift wrapping paper, gift bags, and tissue.
+A tiered basket is perfect for holding bowls filled with ribbons, trims, tags, stickers, tape, pens, scissors, and festive embellishments.
+A container to store gift wrapping paper, gift bags, and tissue.
 Next time you want to wrap birthday gifts by the fireplace you have everything together to make gift wrapping fun rather than frustrating!
 Off to wrap gifts for a birthday "Winter Wonderland" party!

 Wednesday, February 16, 2011